Granville County License Hearing Guide

 Related Guides

-Granville County DUI License Suspension & ALR Hearing: Act Fast to Protect Your Driving Privileges
+Granville County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-• Where to Request: The hearing is requested through the North Carolina Division of Motor Vehicles (DMV), specifically through their Driver License Section.
+• Where to Request: You must request the hearing from the North Carolina Division of Motor Vehicles (DMV).

-• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your license will be automatically suspended.
-There are very few exceptions to this rule, so it's crucial to act quickly.
+• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, making it essential to act immediately.

 Automatic License Suspension